dotnet/designs/proposed/logging-generator.md

 }
 ```

-### Sample with exception as argument to log method
+#### Sample with exception as argument to log method

-`ILogger.Log` API signature takes log level and optionally an exception per log call:
+Since the `ILogger.Log` API signature takes log level and optionally an exception per log call:

 ```csharp
 public partial interface ILogger